ranleung/stackOverflowClient/README.md

 # Stack Overflow Client

-An iOS app written in Objective-C
+An iOS Stack Overflow app written in Objective-C.  Authenticates user with stackover flow account.
+Lets user search questions throught he StackOverflow API.

+This demo app was create to test using WebKit API and CocoaPods.

 ## Dependencies